 According to an article in Psychology Today, people believe in conspiracy theories for the following reasons:

 At the same time, we all share a desire for control and security.
 In addition, it's reasonable to assume that you would like to maintain a positive self image.
-Which might explain the willingness of so many people to accept diamond grading reports as certificates.
+That might explain the willingness of so many people to accept diamond grading reports as certificates.

 The False Promise of Diamond Certificates: